 Used to adjust the values used to calculate actual current.
-Must be set if you are using a shunt different from the predefined one (50 mv = 500 A), and it doesn't hurt to do it anyway, it will improve the result.
-First start by stating that there is a shunt connected, command wm=nn, see command wm for what nn shall be).
+Must be set if you are using a shunt different from the predefined one (50 mv = 500 A), and it does not hurt to do it anyway, it will improve the result.
+First start by stating that there is a shunt connected, command wm=+1).
 Then define the zero point: ensure no load or charging sources are connected, and give command sc=0.
 Then connect a load of known size and give command sc=-15.5 (if the load is 15.5 A), or connect a known charging source and give command sc=20.0 (if the source delivers 20 A).
 The given value should normally not be below 10A.
+You can also fine-tune the zero setting by entering a value with + or - 0.1.
+Example: sc=-0.1.
+This changes the zero point slightly each time the command is given.